 Often called a PRV, think of the pressure relief valve as a fuse to protect the heating system, a bit like a pressure cooker has (showing my age there!).
 If the pressure builds too high in the system, then it will open and release the excess pressure and then should close.
 It is basically a spring with a rubber washer on the end; when the pressure can push the spring, it opens until the spring can push back enough.

 The PRV or pressure relief valve should ‘fail’ at 3 BAR.

-However, BAR is not a measurement we use very much in the UK, so it equates to over 43psi and that is more than you put in most car tyres.
-If you blow into a balloon, that is less than 1 BAR and they pop with quite a bang.
-Quite simply they can get old and fail, the spring gets weak or the rubber washer deteriorates until it starts to leak past.
+However, the BAR is not a measurement we use very much in the UK, so it equates to over 43psi, and that is more than you put in most car tyres.
+If you blow into a balloon, that is less than 1 BAR, and they pop with quite a bang.
+The pressure valve gets old and fails by the spring getting weak, or the rubber washer deteriorates until it starts to leak past.

 It only takes a couple of pints of water lost, to the drop the pressure in the heating system significantly.